grubersjoe/typeface-source-sans-variable/README.md

 ## Usage

 Typefaces assume you’re using webpack to process CSS and files.
-Each typeface package includes all necessary font files (woff2, woff, eot, ttf, svg) and a CSS file with font-face declarations pointing at these files.
+Each typeface package includes all font files for modern browsers (WOFF2 and WOFF) and a CSS file with font-face declarations pointing at these files.

 You will need to have webpack setup to load css and font files.
 Many tools built